-Artix runtime components can be exposed as JMX MBeans, out-of-the-box, for both C++ and JAX-RPC Artix servers.
+Artix runtime components can be exposed as JMX MBeans, out-of-the-box.
 In addition, support for registering custom MBeans is also available.
-Java developers can create their own MBeans and register them either with their MBeanServer of choice, or with a default MBeanServer created by Artix (see "Relationship between runtime and custom MBeans" on page 30).
+Java developers can create their own MBeans and register them either with their MBeanServer of choice, or with a default MBeanServer created by Artix (see "Relationship between runtime and custom MBeans" on page 15).
 Figure 4 shows an overview of how the various components interact.
 The Java custom MBeans are optional components that can be added as required.